Our Faith and Mission

 Sacraments and Rites

-Please click HERE for information about baptism, confirmation, wedding ceremonies, funerals, and memorial services at Trinity.
+Information about baptism, confirmation, wedding ceremonies, funerals, and memorial services at Trinity is available HERE.

 - Metro DC Synod, our regional community